AdminEgor Chistyakov

 -

-An error occurred while saving the comment Jon, do you still have this weird behaviour?
+An error occurred while saving the comment Nicole, do you remember which version of Ai had this functionality?